-TTK is creating a list of outdoor volunteering opportunities in the borough, so that people can find somewhere near them where they can grow food in a community garden or look after nature in a conservation project, sharing skills while getting healthy exercise and meeting other people.
+TTK supports Canbury Community Garden (where volunteers with all levels of gardening skills are always welcome) and there are others in the borough.
+We would like to create a list of outdoor volunteering opportunities in the borough, so that people can find somewhere near them where they can grow food in a community garden (see TTK Food page or Kingston Environment News for a selection) or look after nature in a conservation project, sharing skills while getting healthy exercise and meeting other people.
 Help us to build a complete picture (it might be a list, it might be a map, it could be both...) and help your green project to attract more volunteers and thrive, by emailing us as much of the the following information as you can provide:

 - Name of project